planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 should reward creative ideas instead of forcing them to play out the trap as written.

+{: .highlight }
+**Traps:** Move Check to avoid suffering effects.

 ### Visibility

 Darkness, underbrush, and smoke make tasks related to vision more difficult.
 In general, dim light is +1 Difficulty and total darkness +3.
 Equipment such as torches or night vision goggles can prevent this.
 Sudden flashes of bright light can also hinder visibility.

 {: .highlight }
-\>- Lighting or obscurement inflicts -1 to -3 to sight-related Checks.
+Lighting or obscurement inflicts -1 to -3 to sight-related Checks.